KRaito903/financial-prediction-system/services/backtesting/README.md

 ## Prerequisites

-- Python 3.9 or higher
+- Python 3.9 or higher (for local development)
+- Docker (for containerized deployment)
-- Required dependencies listed in `requirements.txt`
+- Required dependencies listed in `requirements.txt` (automatically handled in Docker)

 ## Installation

+### Local Development

 1. Clone the repository:
    ```bash